EDF is recognizing states and communities that have publicly announced a goal of replacing all lead service lines in their jurisdiction.

 The Lead Service Line Replacement Collaborative recommends a cooperative, community-based approach to develop a replacement program, identify LSLs, and finance full LSL removal in an equitable manner.

-Three communities have taken the lead in developing and implementing successful replacement programs by fully removing LSLs in their communities.
+Nine communities have taken the lead in developing and implementing successful replacement programs by fully removing LSLs in their communities.

 Framingham Water Department launched a comprehensive Lead Service Replacement Program in 2005 and replaced their final LSL in April 2016.
 For the program, the Town investigated service line material and coordinated with property owners to conduct full LSL replacements.